calroc/Thun/docs/Ordered_Binary_Trees.md

 ## Interlude: `cmp` combinator
-Instead of mucking about with nested `ifte` combinators let's just go whole hog and define `cmp` which takes two values and three quoted programs on the stack and runs one of the three depending on the results of comparing the two values:
+Instead of mucking about with nested `ifte` combinators let's use `cmp` which takes two values and three quoted programs on the stack and runs one of the three depending on the results of comparing the two values:

        a b [G] [E] [L] cmp
     ------------------------- a > b